Universal relations for rotating Boson Stars: Multipolar structure and global properties.

-Rotating NSs are often assumed to be rigidly rotating objects, whose moment of inertia $I$ is defined as
+Rotating NSs are often assumed to be rigidly rotating objects, whose moment of inertia $I$ is defined as,

 being $u^\mu$ the four-velocity of an observer comoving with the fluid.
-On the contrary, for spinning BSs it is not obvious how to obtain the four-velocity, as the corresponding stress energy tensor (\cref{stress}) for a complex scalar field cannot be rewritten in a perfect fluid form.
-This differs from the real scalar field case, in which the stress-energy tensor can indeed be brought to this form \cite{Faraoni:2012hn}.
-Moreover, under the strong-coupling assumption proposed by Ryan in \cite{PhysRevD.55.6081}, in which $\partial_r\phi $ and $\partial_\theta \phi$ can be neglected, the tensor \eqref{stress} acquires a perfect fluid form, with a barotropic equation of state \cite{PhysRevD.55.6081}.
-This approximation was recently taken in \cite{Vaglio:2022flq} to study the multipolar structure of rotating BS solutions.
+For spinning BSs, instead, it is not obvious how to obtain the four-velocity, as the corresponding stress energy tensor (\cref{stress}) for a complex scalar cannot be rewritten in a perfect fluid form.
+This differs from the real scalar field case, where the stress-energy tensor can indeed be brought to this form \cite{Faraoni:2012hn}.
+Moreover, under the strong-coupling assumption proposed by Ryan in \cite{PhysRevD.55.6081}, in which $\partial_r\phi $ and $\partial_\theta \phi$ can be neglected, the tensor \eqref{stress} acquires a perfect fluid form with a barotropic equation of state \cite{PhysRevD.55.6081}.
+This approximation was recently used in \cite{Vaglio:2022flq} to study the multipolar structure of rotating BSs.